senzing-garage/knowledge-base/HOWTO/migrate-senzing-using-docker.md

 ### Migrate 1.11.0 to 1.12.0

-1. **Terminal 1:**
+#### Copy 1.11.0 to 1.12.0 configuration

-   Create a docker container running on "old" Senzing installation.
+1. Create a docker container running on "old" Senzing installation.
+   Perform the following instructions in a new terminal window.
     1. :pencil2: Identify location of "old" Senzing installation.
        Example: